 - We improve the quality of and access to HIV prevention, treatment, continuous care and services for people who use drugs;

 - We advocate for needle exchange programmes and opioid substitution programmes;

 - We advocate for the provision of harm reduction services in prisons and other confined spaces that are of a standard equal to that available to the general population;

 - We integrate existing services and create new ones to ensure adequate access to healthcare that is fully compliant with human rights;

 - We improve the human rights and strengthen the capacity of drug user organisations that work on HIV, human rights and harm reduction.

 This is part of a comprehensive and concerted approach to addressing the human rights, social justice and public health challenges that the HIV epidemic poses to people who use drugs and their organisations.
-We work through projects in Georgia, Indonesia, Kenya, Kyrgyzstan, Nepal, Pakistan, Tajikistan and Ukraine.
+We work through projects in Georgia, Indonesia, Kenya, Kyrgyzstan, Nepal, Pakistan, Tajikistan, Ukraine and South Africa.
 Country-level projects are strengthened and supported by a global advocacy project for the health and rights of people who use drugs.